-- 2. All actual or suspected incidents should be reported without delay to the Chief Financial Officer.
-The Chief Financial Officer should, within 24 hours, hold a meeting of the following project group to decide on the initial response: - Director of People and Organisational Development / Head of People - A senior representative of internal audit - Chief Financial Officer (Chair) - 3.
+- 2. All actual or suspected incidents should be reported without delay to the Director of Financ.
+The Director of Finance should, within 24 hours, hold a meeting of the following project group to decide on the initial response: - Director of People and Organisational Development / Head of People - A senior representative of internal audit - Director of Finance (Chair) - 3.
 The project group will decide on the action to be taken.
 This will normally be an investigation, led by internal audit.
 The decision by the project group to initiate a special investigation shall constitute authority to internal audit to use time provided in the internal audit plan for special investigations, or contingency time, or to switch internal audit resources from planned audits.